Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

 a Clang compiler driver that aims for compatability with MSVC.
 Clang-cl is used for Windows builds in conda-forge and we had run into another platform specific difference.

 Fortunately, h-vetinari knew what the problem was.
-On Linux, Mac OS (and Windows while using MinGW), symbols from shared libraries are exported by default, but on Windows with MSVC or Clang-cl they must be explicitly exported from shared libraries and explicitly imported into consumers by annotating source code with special compiler directives:
+On Linux, macOS (and Windows while using MinGW), symbols from shared libraries are exported by default, but on Windows with MSVC or Clang-cl they must be explicitly exported from shared libraries and explicitly imported into consumers by annotating source code with special compiler directives:
 [`__declspec(dllexport)`](https://learn.microsoft.com/en-us/cpp/build/exporting-from-a-dll-using-declspec-dllexport?view=msvc-170)